-We may be in the middle of the Caribbean ocean and the lights in Oxford Street get switched on today, but Doris Visits have got lights on Film (from last year), which looked similar to the year before.
+We may be in the middle of the Caribbean ocean when the lights in Oxford Street get switched on today, but Doris Visits have got lights on Film (from last year), which looked similar to the year before.
 We wonder how similar they are to the ones being switched on tonight?
 Here are the London Christmas Lights; Oxford St, Regent St, Carnaby St, Liberty’s Windows 2016.
 The festive season has started.
 There have been some fantastic years, normally when a huge Christmas film comes out and they buy the streets for promotion and go to town.
 There have been some ordinary years.
 If you can’t get go back in time or get to London, enjoy these.
 Or look and compare if you can get there.

 Oxford Street and Regent Street.
 Oxford Street has the lights that are news worthy and mentioned, but Regent Street often has the better lights.
 Oxford Street has a collection of lit hung ball balls and Regent Street has the huge Christmas Angels whose wings light up as a graduation, then go out and rotate again.
 This is the first year we have filmed them so I cannot compare, but there was a hint of me having seen these before.
 If you book the Big Bus with us before 31st Dec 2017 Doris Visits has a code that works with our link, that gives you 12% off.
 BIGBUSTOURS12